March 3, 2016 (Updated: May 15, 2023)

 Consider your style, as well.
 Businesses change and evolve as time passes, so don’t let older evergreen content contradict your brand.
 Update it to reflect your new style guide or your fresh approach to the written word.
 As you learn more about content marketing, you can update it to match your knowledge.

 There are several ways to reuse evergreen digital content in the future without triggering a duplicate-content penalty in Google:

 You could create an ebook that contains several of your best-performing posts and offer it as a free download (perhaps in exchange for readers’ email addresses).
 The ebook doesn’t require any extra effort apart from formatting and design, and your readers get a significant amount of free content in one neat package.
 Plus, you can collect contact information, which means more leads for your business.

-Evergreen digital content is the gold standard for inbound marketing.
+Evergreen digital content is the gold standard for inbound and content marketing.
 Whether you’re attempting to start, grow, or expand your business, it’s a useful strategy for attracting potential customers and convincing them of your ability to satisfy their needs.
 Over several years, evergreen content can send far more traffic to your website than time-sensitive pieces.